Note

 asyncio.run(example_broadcast_message())

-Bob: Hello, I'm Bob, a 35-year-old engineer with a knack for solving complex problems and designing innovative solutions.
+Bob: Hello, I'm Bob, a 35-year-old engineer who enjoys solving complex problems and designing innovative solutions.

-Charlie: Hello, I'm Charlie, a 28-year-old designer with a creative flair for bringing ideas to life through visual and interactive designs.
+Charlie: Hello, I'm Charlie, a 28-year-old designer who loves creating visually appealing and functional designs.

 Now let’s check if Bob, Charlie and David received Alice’s message.